The Enrichment Pipeline

 At this point:

-- the source may already be retrievable in chat
+- the source may already be available in conversations

 - some enrichment fields may still be missing